NEW GERMAN EDITION OF A NOVEL PLASTER SHEEPS

-RED WATER NOMINATED FOR THE FRITZ AWARD
+RED WATER WINNER OF THE FRIC AWARD

 NEW COLLECTION OF ESSAYS A BOOK ABOUT SOUTH PRESENTED AT INTERLIBER FAIR IN ZAGREB

 A Book About South- new collection of Pavicic's essays- is presented in Zagreb on Interliber Bookfair.
 Book is the collection of 23 published or unpublished essays that deal with European south, Adriatic south and Croatian south.
 Among other topics, essays discuss the monoculture of tourism, history of everyday life in Adriatic, industrial heritage and prominent persons from 20th century Dalmatian history.
 The topics vary from the awkward history of one single hotel, to the role of Renault 4 in a Dalmatian modernization.